 The determination of the fair value of stock-based payment awards on the date of grant using the Black-Scholes option-pricing model is affected by our stock price as well as assumptions regarding a number of complex and subjective variables.
 These variables include, but are not limited to, volatility, expected term, risk-free interest rate and dividends.
 We estimate volatility using our historical stock price performance over the expected life of the option up to the point where we have historical market data.
-For expected term, among other things, we take into consideration our historical data of options exercised, cancelled and expired.
+For expected term, we take into consideration our historical data of options exercised, cancelled and expired.
 The risk-free rate is based on the U.S. Treasury constant maturity rate.
 We have not paid and do not expect to pay dividends in the foreseeable future.
-In order to calculate stock-based compensation expense, we also estimate the forfeiture rate using our historical experience with options that cancel before they vest.
+In order to calculate stock-based compensation expense, we also estimate the forefiture rate using our historical experience with options that cancel before they vest.
+In the first quarter of 2014, we granted options to purchase 950,000 shares of common stock which will vest upon the achievement of certain corporate performance-based milestones related to the progress and success of the Phase 3 clinical program of fostamatinib in ITP.
+We determined the fair value of the performance-based stock options using Black-Scholes option -pricing model at the date of grant of approximately \$2.5 million.
+For the portion of the performance-based stock options of which the performance condition is considered probable of achievement, we recognized stock-based compensation expense on the related estimated fair value of such options on straight-line basis from the date of grant up to the date when we expect the performance condition will be probably achieved.
+For the performance conditions that are not considered probable of achievement at the grant date or upon quarterly evaluation period, prior to the event actually occurring, we will recognize the related stock-based compensation expense when the event occurs or when we can determine that the performance condi